why-not-try-calmer/openSUSE-docs-revamped-temp/README.md

 * Then
     1. clone this repo where you want in your home folder
     2. `cd` to it and run `pipenv install` to install the dependencies, and then `pipenv shell` to run the environment.
-    3. finally `cd` to `project` and run you `mkdocs` commands from there, i.e. `mkdocs build` to generate the web content and `mkdocs serve` to serve it (by default at http://127.0.0.1:8000/).
+    3. finally `cd` to `project` and run you `mkdocs` and `mkdocs-versioning` commands from there, i.e. `mkdocs build` to generate the web content and `mkdocs serve` to serve it (by default at http://127.0.0.1:8000/) (replace `mkdocs` with `mkdocs-versioning` if you want to produce a multi-version build instead).
 The built-in dev-server allows you to preview your documentation as you're writing it.
 It will even auto-reload and refresh your browser whenever you save your changes.
 * Available commands & documentation on mkdocs: https://www.mkdocs.org/

 ## Repo structure